taggart-comet/megacron/README.md

 The `runner` runs all the crons inside, tracking their statuses and logging the output of the crons into container's stdout.

-By default initContainer uses an image from `docker.io/taggartcomet/megacron:x.x.x`, it's hardcoded into the HelmChart.
+By default, initContainer uses an image from `docker.io/taggartcomet/megacron:latest`, it's hardcoded into the HelmChart.
 But can be redefined using `initImage` field.